WVNS-TV: History

 The station began broadcasting on August 12, 1995, as WB affiliate WVGV-TV.
 It was the first station in the market not affiliated with one of the big three networks.
 The station was originally set to sign-on in 1994 as a Fox affiliate.
 However, after the station's launch was delayed past the start of the 1994–95 season, Fox canceled the affiliation.
-WVGV was not successful due to difficulty in selling advertising time due to the network's unproven schedule of sitcoms and urbane programming that would struggle to help the network establish a foothold in rural markets.
+WVGV was not successful due to difficulty in selling advertising time due to the WB's unproven schedule of sitcoms and urbane programming that would struggle to help the network establish a foothold in rural markets.
 It was also hamstrung by a UHF signal, in a market where the market's stations were dominant and all carried in VHF, which propagates better across the region's mountainous and rugged terrain.
 Furthermore, the late sign-on made it difficult to get carriage on the area's cable systems.
 This was a serious problem since cable is a must for acceptable television in this market, most of which is very mountainous.

 By May, when cable systems in the area were ready to carry the station, WVGV had agreed to be sold to High Mountain Broadcasting.
 The new owners took the station dark in order to relocate the studios from Lewisburg to Ghent (between Beckley and Bluefield) and move the transmitter site from Cross Mountain to a more central location to better serve Beckley and Bluefield as well as Lewisburg.
 The station returned to the air on December 24, 1996, as Fox affiliate WVSX.
 However, due to problems with the transmitter's unique power supply design, it did not transmit regularly until after January 1, 1997.
 The station continued to struggle financially.